-ii)The Ohio County Finance officer is hereby designated the County Program Administrator.
+ii)The Ohio County Payroll & Human Resource Administrator is hereby designated the County Program Administrator.

 B. Testing Program:

 The following employees, part-time and full-time, and all safety-sensitive transportation personnel, who perform either directly or by contract, are subject to an alcohol and urine drug screen for testing under the anti-drug rules.
 The following employee covered positions are subject to drug testing as outlined in this policy;